 The color of the miso tells you about its flavor.
 The darker the color of the miso, the stronger the flavor as it has been fermented for longer.

 I’m using white miso to add to my unsalted butter and the flavor combination is absolutely incredible.
 Hint: you can grill a steak and add a dab of miso butter on top when done cooking and dinner is done!
 But here I am using miso butter for breakfast with a soft-boiled egg on top.
+So there you go.
+Miso Butter Toast.
 You’re welcome!

 Miso Butter Toast